Apartment vs Condo and Which is Right for You

 Let’s start off by looking at some of the positive and negative aspects of renting an apartment from a property management company.

-A big plus of renting an apartment is that they are managed by professional property management companies.
-These companies have plenty of experience managing the ins and outs of an apartment community and have solid processes and procedures in place for every aspect of renting, from completing an online application to handling resident complaints, and everything in between.
+A big plus of renting an apartment is that professional property management companies manage them.
+These companies have plenty of experience managing the ins and outs of an apartment community and have solid processes and procedures in place for every aspect of renting, from completing an online application to handling resident complaints and everything in between.
 In many cases, there’s even an on-site property manager –as well as leasing consultants –that are available to help prospective and current residents.

-Another advantage of a property management company is that most offer an online resident portal that allows residents to sign their lease, pay their rent, submit a maintenance request (more on that later), and more.
+Another advantage of a property management company is that most offer an online resident portal that allows residents to sign their lease, pay their rent, submit a maintenance request (later on), and more.

 Many apartments offer amenities that are available for all residents to use.
 Of course, this varies widely from apartment to apartment.
 While some offer basic amenities like laundry facilities, complimentary beverages, and a communal barbecue grill, others feature premium amenities like swimming pools, fitness centers, and dog parks.